3-Season Room vs 4-Season Room: Which is Right for Your Okanagan Home?

 Foundation Requirements

 For 3-season rooms, you can often use a reinforced existing deck as the foundation.
 This saves significant cost and time.
 4-season rooms require code-compliant foundations with proper footings to meet habitable space standards.
-We handle this engineering as part of the project.
+We handle these structural details as part of the project.

 Timeline